Ifill History, Family Crest & Coats of Arms

 - Origins Available:

 Early Origins of the Ifill family

 The surname Ifill was first found in West Sussex at Ifield, a parish, in the union of Horsham, hundred of Burbeach which dates back to the Domesday Book of 1086 where it was listed as Ifelt.
 The place name literally means "open land where yew-trees grom," from the Old English words "ig" + "feld."
 The village, which is comprehended in the hamlet of Shinglewell, is situated on the line of a Roman road, traces of which are yet visible.
 Ifield or Singlewell is also the name given to the area south of Gravesend in Kent.
 Originally a parish, in the union of North Aylesford, hundred of Toltingtrough, lathe of Aylesford, little is left today except a few houses south of the main road, and the tiny church of St Margaret.
 The family name was first referenced in the year 1198 when Scorland de Yfeld held estates in Kent.

 Early History of the Ifill family

-Another 153 words (11 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Ifill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ifill research.
+Another 77 words (6 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Ifill History in all our PDF Extended History products and printed products wherever possible.

 Ifill Spelling Variations